UCL School of Management

 • Day-to-day living costs, including food, academic materials, and travel within your host country

-Outside of these optional costs, this programme does not have any other additional costs outside of purchasing books or stationery, printing, thesis binding, or photocopying.
+This programme does not have any other additional costs outside of purchasing books or stationery, printing, thesis binding or photocopying.
+Indicative prices for printing can be found here and UCL poster printing prices can be found here.

 When to Apply